 - Slip and Falls: Wet surfaces around pools and walkways are a prime culprit for slip and falls.
 These can result in bumps and bruises, or more serious injuries like broken bones.

-- Water Slide Injuries: From colliding with the sides of the slide to getting thrown from a malfunctioning ride, water slides can cause injuries like scrapes, concussions, and even spinal cord injuries in severe cases.
+- Water Slide Injuries: Whether it’s colliding with the sides of a slide or being thrown from or falling off a malfunctioning ride, water slide accidents can cause injuries like scrapes, concussions, and even spinal cord injuries in severe cases.

-- Wave Pool Mishaps: Powerful waves can knock people over, leading to cuts, bruises, or even neck and back injuries.
+- Wave Pool Mishaps: The powerful waves in these attractions can knock people over, leading to cuts, bruises, or even neck and back injuries.

 - Head Injuries: Shallow diving accidents or collisions on rides can cause head injuries, ranging from concussions to more serious trauma.